 We recently appointed CAN Invest and Investing for Good to evaluate our biggest UK programme, which has supported 1,300 social entrepreneurs over five years.
 That’s the Lloyds Bank and Bank of Scotland Social Entrepreneurs Programme, which is run in partnership with SSE and jointly funded by Big Lottery Fund.

 The evaluation found that our programme is unique in its scale and design.
 They looked at the impact of SSE, and the wider impact of our students, who are from diverse backgrounds and regions across the UK.
 Some of the findings are shared below.

-- 50% of all Fellows are working in the 20% most deprived geographical communities in the UK
+- 50% of students are working in the 20% most deprived geographical communities in the UK

-- 1 in 4 Fellows have direct experience of the social issue they aim to address
+- 1 in 4 students have direct experience of the social issue they aim to address

 - tackling widening health inequalities through food and nutrition